Our Pick of the Best German Watch Brands

 The country has a great reputation for excellent engineering and design quality when it comes to cars and other areas of manufacturing, but this should also extend to its watchmaking industry.
 German watches are known for their beautifully made movements and precision.

-For this reason, Germany could be considered a sleeping giant for luxurious, stylish watch brands, witha great selection of companies, blending tradition with innovation.
+For this reason, Germany could be considered a sleeping giant for luxurious, stylish watch brands, with a great selection of companies, blending tradition with innovation.

-In this article, we explore five German brands that have made their mark and are well worth your attention.
+In this article, we explore five German watch brands that have made their mark and are well worth your attention.

 A.Lange & Söhne